bitfwdcommunity/Blockathon/README.md

 Amazing, you are thinking of hosting your own Blockathon!✌️

 Before you planning your event, there are a few key considerations that need to be made.
 - Reason - Why are you hosting a Blockathon?
+(Optional...)
 - Organising Team - Who will be helpding you organise this event?
 - Theme - What type of problem are you looking to solve?
 - Title - What will the event be called?
 - Format - How many hours/days will you run the event for?
-- Date - When will it be held?
+- Date, Time and Venue - When and where will it be held?
-- Venue - How many people can you host?
 - Finances/ Budget / Sponsorship - How are you going to finance the event?
 - Marketing - How are you going to market your event?
 -